 For optimal performance, make sure you are using the latest drivers for your GPU and ensure your game is up to date.
-Restart Steam and check the Downloads section to make sure you have the latest version.
+Restart Steam or the Epic Games Store client and check the downloads section to make sure you have the latest version of the game.

-Marvel's Spider-Man Remastered offers a broad range of settings that can be used to tweak graphical fidelity and performance.
-These settings are accessible from the menu before starting te game and from the options menu while pausing the game.
+Ratchet & Clank: Rift Apart on PC offers a broad range of settings that can be used to tweak graphical fidelity and performance.
+These settings are accessible from the menu before starting the game and from the options menu while pausing the game.

 Select the monitor the game should be displayed on.